Entrepreneur Media, LLC Cookies Policy

 1. What is a cookie?

 Cookies are text files containing small amounts of information which are downloaded to your computer or mobile device when you visit a certain webpage.
 Cookies are then sent back to the originating webpage on each subsequent visit, or to another webpage that recognizes that cookie.
-Cookies are widely used in order to make the Website work, or to work more efficiently, as well as to provide information Entrepreneur Media, Inc. ("EMI") as the owner of our Websites.
+Cookies are widely used in order to make the Website work, or to work more efficiently, as well as to provide information Entrepreneur Media, LLC ("EMI") as the owner of our Websites.

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improving the user experience.
 Cookies may tell us, for example, whether you have visited our Websites before or whether you are a new visitor.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.

 - First-party cookies, served directly by us to your computer or mobile device.

 - Third-party cookies, which are served by a third party on our behalf.
 We use third- party cookies for functionality, performance / analytics, advertising and social media purposes.

 Cookies can remain on your computer or mobile device for different periods of time.
 Some cookies are "session cookies", meaning that they exist only while your browser is open.
 Session cookies are deleted automatically once you close your browser.
 Other cookies are "permanent cookies", meaning that they survive after your browser is closed.
 Permanent cookies can be used by our Websites to recognize your computer when you open your browser and browse the Internet again.